TISTATechnologies/.github/.github/ISSUE_TEMPLATE/bug--innovation-lab-.md

 ---
-name: Bug report
+name: Bug (innovation-lab)
 about: Create a report to help us improve
 title: ''
-labels: ''
+labels: bug
 assignees: ''

 ---